leiske/MoreMobs/README.md

 # Getting Started

 Clone the repo.
-Configure the Makefile to point to your necesse install using the linux mount path
+Configure the Makefile to point to your necesse install using the wsl mount path

 Run `cp .env.dist .env` and update the path to your necesse install